Using Your Card

 About Your Account

-Your library account allows you to check out physical and downloadable items and use the full array of library services at any facility in the Kanawha County Public Library (KCPL) system, as well as on the library’s website.
-Students may also use KCPL library cards at many Kanawha County School libraries.
+As a Kanawha County resident, your library account allows you to check out digital and physical items and use the full array of library services at any facility in the Kanawha County Public Library (KCPL) system, as well as on the library’s website.
+Non-county residents may check out items from the physical collection and use the various databases.
+However, some digital resources may be limited to residents.

 You will be asked to review and update information in your account once a year to renew your privileges.
 This process keeps your account active.